awslabs/ec2-spot-workshops/content/ecs-deep-learning-workshop/_index.md

 pre: "<b>⁃ </b>"
 ---
 <!-- FIXME:
-This workshop is still refering to the original github repo at https://github.com/aws-samples/ecs-deep-learning-workshop
+This workshop is still referring to the original github repo at https://github.com/aws-samples/ecs-deep-learning-workshop

 All the references should be pointing to the new repository where